mocra/fmdb-migration-manager/README.markdown

-# SQLite Migration Manager with FMDB for iPhone and Cocoa
+# SQLite Versioned Migrations for FMDB adapter for iPhone and Cocoa

 The only DB for the iPhone is SQLite, and a nice adapter for SQLite is [FMDB](http://gusmueller.com/blog/archives/2008/06/new_home_for_fmdb.html).
-Unfortunately it does not have an API for managing versioned migrations to the schema, as you'd need when you release new versions of an application.
+Unfortunately it does not have an API for managing versioned migrations to the schema, which you need when you release new versions of an application to end users.

+Initially when a user runs their application (read: YOUR application, which includes *FMDB* and *FMDB Migration Manager*), all current migrations are executed.
+Thus the database schema corresponds to the current version of the application.

+If the user downloads a new version of your application, which includes one or more migrations, those migrations will be automatically executed when they launch the application.
+Thus again, their database schema corresponds with the current version of the application.

+## Installation

 This project provides some drop-in files to provide versioned schema migrations for your Objective-C (iPhone/Cocoa) applications.

-## Installation
+Similarly, FMDB is distributed as a set of Objective-C files to copy into your application.

 Copy the files in `Classes/` into your Xcode project.
 You will also need the FMDB source files.
 There is copy of them in the `fmdb/` folder, though it is recommended to download the [latest version directly](http://gusmueller.com/blog/archives/2008/06/new_home_for_fmdb.html).

 ## Usage

-The follow is not the target API, just a sample of what currently works.
-There is no versioning or anything useful yet.
+When a user starts your application, the following code should be executed one time, before any database activities are performed.
+This will ensure that any new migrations are executed before any database queries/statements can be accidently executed on a stale schema.

 First connected to your SQLite database: